shmorri/docs-casa-prod/docs/source/user-guide.md

 ![cred-dashboard](./img/dashboard-no-creds-enrolled.png)

-To manage existing credentials and enroll new credentials, click the Add/change button:
+To manage existing credentials and enroll new credentials, click the `Manage` button:

 ![cred-focused](./img/manage-highlighted.png)